 - Network – Automatically receive unique IP addresses.
 The containers in a Pod can communicate with each other through localhost.

-- Space – A set of storage volumes can be defined inside a pod so that certain paths can be shared between containers or made persistent.
+- Space – A set of storage volumes can be defined inside a pod so that certain paths can be shared between containers or made persistently.

 - Service – Service is a primitive for servicing load-balancers and accessing Pods.
 This is a REST object similar to Pod.
 Each Service that you create automatically receives an Endpoint object.
 This is a dynamic list of all healthy Pods in the cluster that match the label selector of a given Service.

 - Configmap – You may use a config map to store data as a key-pair dictionary.
-It can be used as the environment variables for pods or in other more sophisticated ways.
+It can be used as the environment variable for pods or in other more sophisticated ways.

 What does the Kubernetes Basic Architecture look like?

 The Kubernetes cluster is made up of at least one Master Node and a couple of Worker Nodes connected to it.
 Each node has a kubelet process running on it.
 Kubelet essentially is a process that makes it possible for the cluster to communicate and to actually execute tasks on the nodes such as running application processes.
 Each worker node has containers with different applications deployed on it.

 The Master Node is the first and most vital component responsible for managing the Kubernetes cluster.
 It is an entry point for all types of administrative tasks.
 It is good to have at least 3 Master nodes in a highly available Cluster.
 The master node has various components such as API Server, Controller Manager, Scheduler and ETCD.